schmave/demschooltools/README.md

 1. Start PostgreSQL and create a database named "school_crm".

 1. Set the environment variables APPLICATION_SECRET, GOOGLE_CLIENT_SECRET,
-    FACEBOOK_CLIENT_SECRET, ROLLBAR_TOKEN, and SES_PASSWORD to empty values.
-You can run the "set_keys_blank.sh" script to do this on Mac/Linux.
+    FACEBOOK_CLIENT_SECRET, ROLLBAR_TOKEN, CUSTODIA_PASSWORD, and SES_PASSWORD to empty values.
+You can run the
+    "set_keys_blank.sh" script to do this on Mac/Linux.

 1. Run sbt `./sbt.sh`, then execute the `run` command in the sbt/play console.